cloud-custodian/cloud-custodian/README.md

       days: 4
 ```

-Given that, you can run Cloud Custodian with
+You can validate, test, and run Cloud Custodian with the example policy with these commands:

 ```
 # Validate the configuration (note this happens by default on run)